ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydrology.rst

    * extract_region: A region bounding box to extract the data for a specific region
    * regrid_scheme: Can be chosen among regridding schemes (default is linear)
-   * pet_arora: Can be set to False to use De Bruin function for calculating evspsblpot (default is True)

 Variables
 ---------